 - Residential or Commercial Net Metering Policy Acknowledgement

-- Wiring Diagram
+- Wiring diagram

-- CMLP staff reviews paperwork and forwards to ENE with approval if all requirements are met, sends Town's signed Approval to Install document to property owner, installer, and ENE.
-(Note: Current CMLP electrical distribution system limitations may preclude the installation of residential or commercial systems over 25 kW without an accompanying energy storage system.
+- CMLP staff reviews paperwork and, if all requirements are met, sends Town's signed Approval to Install document to property owner, installer, and ENE.
+(Note: Current CMLP electrical distribution system limitations may preclude the installation of solar arrays over 25 kW without an accompanying energy storage system.
 Decisions are made on a case by case basis after engineering review.)
 (If applying for the state's MLP Solar Program rebate, this must be completed by CMLP by 6/30/2021)

-- Solar PV panels installed on property.
+- Solar PV panels installed on property

-(a brief power outage is required; new meter installed next to solar meter; property owner does not need to be on site).
+(a brief power outage is required; new meter installed next to solar meter; property owner does not need to be on site)